Subscribe to updates

 • Set out requirements as to the contents of an investment strategy.

-• Require that investment strategy reviews must be undertaken within 18 months of the actuarial valuation date and that the first investment strategy under the new regulations must be published in an Investment Strategy Statement (ISS) by 30 September 2026.
+• Require that investment strategy reviews must be undertaken within 18 months of the actuarial valuation date.

 • Require pools to take all reasonable steps to implement a fund's investment strategy.